aalberti/articles/mental models/brains-blood-weight.en.md

 #Brains blood weight

-I recently found a view of the world that felt more relaxing.
+I recently found a point of view on science that felt more relaxing.
 Saying science **explains** the universe always felt wrong, because when I thought that, I always had an example where I wanted to ask another why.
 Take gravity for example.
 Saying we fall down because masses attract each other is OK... but why FFS?
 And now you're telling me that big events in the universe bend gravity?